mday64/advent_of_code_2024/IDEAS.md

   of steps.
 That would help pre-populate the cache for part 2.
 But it would require extra processing to build the list of visited locations and directions (used for potential obstacles in part 2).

+## Day 9
+### Part 2
+* Try keeping binary heaps for free chunks (sorted by position).
+Have a heap for each size (1-9).
+When looking to move a file, peek at all of the heaps of that size or larger, and select the smallest position.
+  Obviously, the free space needs to be removed from its heap; if the chunk was not fully used, insert the remainder in the appropriate size heap.

+  NOTE: std::collections::binary_heap::BinaryHeap lacks a heapify() method, although it can extend() from an iterator.
+It can also do from() an array.

+  NOTE: BinaryHeap is a MAX heap.
+Use std::cmp::Reverse to wrap elements so that they sort in reverse order (i.e. a min heap).